olevitsky/TwitterProject/README.md

  - Utilizes ActiveAndroid ORM to manage data locally
 - User interface and theme the app to feel "twitter branded"

-Additional features for brunch: TwitterProjectWithFragments
+Additional features for branch: TwitterProjectWithFragments
  - User can swtich between Timeline and Mention views using tabs
  - User can view their home timeline tweets
  - User can view the recent mentions of their username.